 Of course it’s hugely disappointing that economic wellbeing and careers education is not yet mandatory for all, but schools should continue to prioritise this vital strand of PSHE until we win that battle too.

 Meanwhile, draft statutory guidance on what to cover in the health education and relationships (and sex) education strands of PSHE is out for consultation until 7 November.
 There’s much to welcome, but also areas of concern.

-We’re busy working on our detailed response but wanted to write broadly in the meantime about what we think is outstanding, good or ‘requires improvement’ in this draft guidance.
+We’ll be submitting a detailed response of our own but wanted to write broadly here about what we think is outstanding, good or ‘requires improvement’ in this draft guidance.
 We encourage anyone involved in education to contribute as it’s vital to get this right for children and young people.

 THIS IS GOOD FOR PSHE (WITH OUTSTANDING FEATURES)

 There seems to be a clear and welcome intention to ensure all schools have license to treat PSHE as they would any other curriculum subject.
 We can’t see a school meeting the new health education and RSE requirements without having a planned PSHE programme in place.